You are here

 - Office of the Chief Information Officer — Provides IT Strategic Planning to NIH Leadership Offices and Institute and Center Directors and serves in a leadership role in IT governance at NIH.
 Responsible for coordinating NIH IT with other HHS Operating Divisions and with other Federal Agencies.

 - Office of Communications and Public Liaison — Responsible for communicating information on NIH programs and activities to the public, the media, the scientific and medical communities, and public advocacy groups.

-- Office of Equal Opportunity and Diversity Management — Responsible for increasing the NIH’s commitment to equity, diversity and inclusion.
+- Office of Equity, Diversity, and Inclusion — Responsible for increasing the NIH’s commitment to equity, diversity and inclusion.

 - NIH Ethics Office — Responsible for assisting NIH staff with the requirements, statutes, and regulations governing behavior of employees of the Federal Government.

 - Executive Office — The Executive Office leads the NIH Office of the Director (OD) in a wide array of administrative and business operations.